ssmythe/fizzbuzz_kata_using_bash_and_bats/docs/gitpod_setup.md

 # Tip: use watch to auto run your tests

+The startup command will start watch automatically.

-In the command line, just type
+If you ever need to restart it, in the command line, just type
 ```bash
 watch bats --tap .
 ```

-To enable auto run of your BATS tests every time a file changes.
+This will enable auto run of your BATS tests every time a file changes.

 To exit watch, just use ctrl-C.